varunkumarnr/Twitterbot/readme.md

-### twitter bot
+# twitter bot

-# Retweets the latest tweet using the "#100daysofcode" hashtag.
+##### Retweets the latest tweet using the "#100daysofcode" hashtag.
 It attempts to retweet once per five minutes.
 You can always change the # to fit your needs.

 ## How to make your own?

 1. fork this repository

-2. download
+2. download the repository
 3. go to terminal
    > npm i